mhe747/dawnboard/gnuradio/README.md

-These are the python and FPGA VHDL files previously based on H. Villeneuve and Ph.
+These are the bitbake recipe and FPGA VHDL files previously based on H. Villeneuve and Ph.
 Balister design of FPGA software radio logic using GNU Radio software.
 I have adapted to BeagleSDR board.

 That's the way :